artetecha/remix-vanilla/README.md

 ## Requirements

-The only requirement for this exercise was to make us of Canonical's very own [Vanilla Framework](https://vanillaframework.io/).
+The main requirement for this exercise was to make us of Canonical's very own [Vanilla Framework](https://vanillaframework.io/).

 ## Tech used